drgerg/mmc4w/README.md

 You really should start here.
 It's the [Help text](https://github.com/drgerg/mmc4w/blob/main/code/mmc4w_help.md).

+## It Really is All About the Music.

 The entire interface is intentionally tiny and simple.
 In its most basic mode it looks like this:

 ![titlebar.png](https://github.com/drgerg/mmc4w/blob/main/code/_internal/titlebar.png)